preprocess_signals Module

 Raises

-An exception is raised if a column from cols
+An exception is raised if column_name is not a column of Signal.

 Returns